 "You said something about my Quirk.
 I'm afraid I don't know what you meant by that," Gohan elaborated.

 Doctor Shuzenji frowned, pausing for a few seconds before speaking.
 "Gohan, my boy, I'm inclined to believe you have a case of amnesia."
-The demi-Saiyan raised a brow at that.
+The demi-Saiyan raised an eyebrow at that.
 He could definitely see how the doctor would come to that conclusion.
 It was certainly the most viable explanation, even if it was wrong.
 Nevertheless, the man continued.
 "Quirks are special abilities that 80% of people are born with.
 They tend to manifest by the time a child is in kindergarten.
 If you want to find out more, you can read up on them later, but that's the basic gist of it."

 Gohan nodded slowly, fascinated by this new piece of information.
 He figured that was why he couldn't sense anyone's ki; perhaps Quirks were this world's substitute for ki?
 Still, while it was a marvellous concept, he could see how problems would arise from it.
 The thought of maniacal villains in the mould of Freeza or Cell running around with unique superpowers was a horrifying one.